PrestaShop/prestashop.github.io/news/_posts/2015-08-03-icon-pack-beta.markdown

 tags: [news]
 ---

-We decided to remplace fontawesome  for our upcoming new Prestashop product redesign.
-This post is there to keep you update about it and to share with you a first version of our new icon set.

-The goal of this icon set is to improve the global design experience of PrestaShop by giving it a unique icon set.
+As part of PrestaShop's product redesign, we decided to replace Font Awesome and start using our own icon pack.
+We're sharing here the very first version of this new icon set, and we'll keep you updated when it evolves.

 ![Icon Pack Beta](/assets/images/2015/08/icon_beta_blog.png)

+### Why these icons?
+We're busy improving the global design experience in PrestaShop.
+It means giving a new identity to the software, and it starts with our own and unique icon set.
+Besides, we felt the world needed a Daft-Punk icon...

-### How dos it works?
+### How does it work?

-We embed this pack in a webfont so you'll be alble ti use it on your PrestaShop themes, add-on an even you own website.
++We embed this pack in a webfont so you can use it on your PrestaShop themes, modules and even your own website.

-### Is it available?

-Our icon set is also available as a git repository, for developers to customize, share, and re-use.

-### Is it OpenSource?

-We’re an open-source project we believe that with this set we can improve OpenSource design products.
-So feel free to use this set, giving it so custom shapes.
-We'll be really please to be notify in your about page.
-You can't just not re-sale this pack of icons.
+As an open-source project, we believe in improving product design together.
+This PrestaShop icon-set is a little contribution to make things look better.

+We're releasing it set under the [CC BY-NC 4.0 license](http://creativecommons.org/licenses/by-nc/4.0/).
+You can do pretty much what you want with it, except reselling it!

+So feel free to use this set, play with it, customize it.
+Show us what you did with it!
+We'd be also really pleased to be credited in your about page, or wherever you use the pack.
+Thanks in advance! :)

-### How can I make it better?
+### So, where can I find it?

+The PrestaShop icon pack is available in its own [git repository](https://github.com/PrestaShop/icons-pack).

+You can also view it here: http://build.prestashop.com/icons-pack/

+### What if I'd love to see an Ewok icon there?

-This icon pack is still in Beta Version.
-So feel free to comment on the git repository, we'll add more icons to it change some icons names or shapes.
+This icon pack is in Beta version.
+We're still busy improving it.
+We'll add more icons to it, as well as change some names or shapes: it's a work in progress!

+So don't hesitate to give your feedback on the git repository (or here, for that matter).
+We'd love to hear what you think about it!